Conflict & Catastrophe Medicine

 Course timetable

 The current course takes place on 11 Saturdays from September 2025 to July 2026, delivered online and in-person at Apothecaries’ Hall in London.
+All sessions are recorded for catch up and consolidation so students can learn at

 The 2026/27 Course will take place on 11 Saturdays from October 2026 to July 2027.